-Medigap policies available in 2014 and 2015 include the plans A, B, C, D, F, High Deductible F, G, K, L, M and N. Each plan offers a set of benefits to help pay costs original Medicare does not cover.
+Medigap policies available in 2015 include the plans A, B, C, D, F, High Deductible F, G, K, L, M and N. Each plan offers a set of benefits to help pay costs original Medicare does not cover.
 They are offered by private insurers which are required to comply with federal and state regulations.
 The standardization makes the plans easily comparable.
 Plan L sold by insurer #1 has by law to provide the same benefits as plan L offered by insurer #2.
 As the same plan may be sold by several private insurance companies in your state and each provider is free to set its premium, it pays to comparison shop before you enroll.

 Although there are ten different sets of benefits, deductible and copayments, comparing Medigap plans is not as difficult as it may look at first.
 If you don’t take the time to evaluate and compare plan options and costs, you may end up with a plan that may not best suit your personal medical needs, or overpay.

 These 10 standardized Medigap plans are in 2015 available in all states with the exception of Massachusetts, Minnesota, and Wisconsin.
 Each plan offers various benefits, all are regulated by the government.
 The insurance companies selling them vary from state to state, as each insurer needs to be approved, and not all are offering each plan.
 You may use the Medicare plan finder here to see what is available in your area.

 Ten different plans were designed, so Medicare beneficiaries may select from various benefits, low to high deductibles and different co-payments the one that best fits their individual needs.
 Make sure you are sure which plan best provides the coverage that meets your health care needs, before you start comparing quotes.